 Kent State Students Document Seniors’ Stories, Cement Legacies

-You wouldn’t think that Lauren Paterson, ’24, a student in the Nursing Home Administration Graduate Certificate program, would have much in common with her new friend Marcus, a 74-year-old with three children, seven grandchildren and a wife of 50 years.
+You wouldn’t think that Lauren Paterson, ’24, a student in Kent State University's Nursing Home Administration Graduate Certificate program, would have much in common with her new friend Marcus, a 74-year-old with three children, seven grandchildren and a wife of 50 years.
 Think again.

 It was their shared love of woodworking that matched Paterson with her elder acquaintance who resides at Maplewood Senior Living in Cuyahoga Falls.
 Paterson’s father was a woodworker who crafted a bear and a squirrel out of tree stumps.
 Similarly, Marcus wants to help his neighbors make wooden name tags using Scrabble-like letters.

-Last spring, Paterson and three other students from the LTCA program were matched with residents at Maplewood based on shared interests.
-They met weekly to tell stories, ask questions, and build connections.
+Last spring, Paterson and three other students from the Long-Term Care Administration program were matched with residents at Maplewood based on shared interests.
+They met weekly to tell stories, ask questions and build connections.

-“I chose TLP as my final project because I wanted to gain more in-person experience with residents in senior living communities,” said Paterson, “I was eager to hear and document all the extraordinary stories.”
+“I chose [The Legacy Project] as my final project because I wanted to gain more in-person experience with residents in senior living communities,” said Paterson, “I was eager to hear and document all the extraordinary stories.”

-Marcus got his Ph.D. at The University of Akron and worked as a business professor at Indiana Wesleyan University in Independence, Ohio.
-He’s traveled the world, including all 50 states, England, The Holy Land, India, Australia and Europe.
+Marcus got his Ph.D. at Capella University and worked as a business professor at Indiana Wesleyan University in Independence, Ohio.
+He’s traveled the world, including all 50 states, England, India, Australia and Europe.
 At Maplewood, he distributes the mail and holds Bible study sessions.

 The benefits of the project are two-fold: Students can combat the social isolation that residents often feel when in long-term care facilities.
 Residents can reflect on their life experiences and connect with someone outside their generation.

-“Long-term care isn’t just about students spending time with older adults,” said Donna Alexander, associate lecturer and LTCA Program Coordinator.
+“Long-term care isn’t just about students spending time with older adults,” said Donna Alexander, associate lecturer and Long-Term Care Administration program coordinator.
 “It’s about making meaningful connections, providing a valuable and rewarding service and enjoying a well-paid career.”

-“TLP is far more than a school project,” said Paterson. “it’s a meaningful and impactful experience that I intend to introduce to any community I’m part of.”
+“The Legacy Project is far more than a school project,” said Paterson.
+“It’s a meaningful and impactful experience that I intend to introduce to any community I’m part of.”

 POSTED: Tuesday, July 23, 2024 11:19 AM